asciamanna/asciamanna.github.io/_drafts/too-simple-to-test.md

 [^2]: This point was made by [Bob Martin](https://twitter.com/unclebobmartin) in a blog post that I can't seem to find.
 But I wanted to be sure to attribute this to him.

-[^3]: There are areas of systems that are hard to microtest: boundaries of the system, integration points with third-party libraries.
-There are several strategies to maximize what can be tested, wrapping system and third-party libraries in thin wrappers or facades, for example.
-However, most other code that is _"too hard to test"_ is the result of poor design that can be improved to provide testability.
+[^3]: There are areas of systems that can be hard to microtest depending on the developer's experience: boundaries of the system, integration points with third-party libraries, code with Awkward Collaborators, etc. There are several strategies that help developers test this code.
+However, most code that is _"too hard to test"_ is the result of poor design that can be improved to provide testability.